If you are attempting to lose a significant amount of weight, I highly recommend implementing a strategy involving diet breaks.

 The MATADOR Study

 The first major study that brought diet breaks to my attention was The MATADOR Study.
-This study involved 2-week breaks that were implemented once a month e.g. diet for 2 weeks, break for two weeks.
+This study involved 2-week breaks that were implemented once a month e.g. diet for 2 weeks, break for 2 weeks.

 MATADOR stands for Minimising Adaptive Thermogenesis And Deactivating Obesity Rebound.
 It’s a bit wordy but sums it up well.
 It is basically a dietary approach designed to reverse some of the impacts of metabolic adaptation, while also increasing the likelihood of weight-loss maintenance down the line.